Skip to content

 -- Set this only when you cannot use appId (e.g. shared dev machine, CI).

-insecureConnection = true,
+__DANGEROUS_INSECURE_CONNECTION__ = true,

 }

-Setting insecureConnection = true is your acknowledgment that the game accepts commands from any Feather desktop on the network.
+Setting __DANGEROUS_INSECURE_CONNECTION__ = true is your acknowledgment that the game accepts commands from any Feather desktop on the network.
 Feather will not start without one of these two options — there is no silent fallback.

 feather init prompts for the App ID during setup and writes it to feather.config.lua automatically.
 To find it: open the Feather desktop app → SettingsSecurityDesktop App ID.